vitalets/playwright-network-cache/README.md

                 └── body.json
 ```

 > You may still modify cached responses to match test expectation.
 But it's better to make it as *replacement* modifications, not changing the structure of the response body.
-Keeping response structure is more "end-2-end" approach for Playwright tests.
+Keeping response structure unchanged is more "end-2-end" approach.

 </details>